fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 );
 {% endhighlight %}

-Finally, we start the timer Observable.
+Finally, we trigger the Observable's execution by calling `connect`.
+Our first timer started ticking immediately.
-But now the timer won't start ticking until a client connects to the server.
+This timer won't start ticking until a client connects to the server.

 {% highlight javascript %}
 ticks$.connect();
-{% endhighlight %}

-All the instructions have been replaced with definitions.
-We are freed from the mutable state trap.

-{% highlight javascript %}
 server.on(`connection`, () => {
   tick$.subscribe({
-    next: () => {
+    next: (tick) => {
       // ...
     }
   });
 });
 {% endhighlight %}

+All the instructions have been replaced with definitions.
+We are freed from the mutable state trap.

+## IV.

+We've covered a lot of ground.
+It might help to see the flow of data on a higher level.

 <div id="observables-explorable-1"></div>